 5 Faulty Heater Valve

-The heater valve’s function is to opens and closes to allow coolant to flow into the heater core.
-The valve remains closed blocking hot coolant to the cabin when the cabin temperature dial is set to cold.
-Not all HVAC systems go about it in this way, and so your vehicle may not have a heater valve fitted.
+The heater valve’s function is to open and close to allow coolant to flow into the core.
+The valve remains closed, blocking hot coolant to the cabin when the cabin temperature dial is set to cold.
+Not all HVAC systems do it this way, so your vehicle may not have a heater valve fitted.

-If fitted it is generally located on the heater hose plumbing right by the firewall, just follow the heater hoses bake towards the engine.
+If fitted, it is generally located on the heater hose plumbing right by the firewall; just follow the heater hose back toward the engine.
 The valve may be operated by old-fashioned cable, vacuum, or electronically.

 With the cabin heat turned on and the engine at operating temperature, idle the engine for ten minutes before shutting off the motor.
 Locate the heater valve, likely fitted on the firewall behind the engine.